UP962500/up962500-wordle/README.md

 # A Better Wordle

 A better version of the popular game known as "Wordle" created by me.
+You can play my custom version of Wordle here: https://a-better-wordle-production.up.railway.app/

 # What makes this version better?